sagemath/sagewiki_to_gh-2022-10-10/days75.md

 ||<#FFFFAA> 5.30pm  ||<#D0FFD0:>Status report on coding sprints||<#D0FFD0:>Status report on coding sprints||<#D0FFD0:>Status report on coding sprints||<#D0FFD0:>Status report on coding sprints||
 ||<#FFFFAA> 6pm     ||<:> End ||<:> End ||<:> End ||<:> End ||<:> End ||

+We also expect to have informal lightning talks by the participants throughout the week on any subject that comes up.

 == Ideas for coding sprints ==

 Feel free to add your own ideas here.